 The capital of students, suburb of Riga, strong regional centre, developing city - these are just some of stereotypes about Jelgava.

-Students' capital - that's for sure - The Latvia University of Agriculture with about 4 500 students gives a special trait to the city - bustle in city calms down for 2 months in summer only.
+Students' capital - that's for sure - Latvia University of Life Science and Technologies with about 4 500 students gives a special trait to the city - bustle in city calms down for 2 months in summer only.
 Suburb of Riga - perhaps "yes" and perhaps "no" - more that 10 000 citizens commute to Riga daily.
 Proximity to capital city plays its two-part role explicitly.

 To start with, the population of Jelgava is 60 000.
 Proportion of men in the city is 45,5%.
 Natural growth of population in Jelgava, just like all around Latvia, unfortunately is negative.